EleutherAI/polyglot/README.md

 However, the model has the potential to generate unpredictable text as mentioned.
 Therefore, we are not responsible for any damages resulting from the use of the model.

 ### Acknowledgement

-This project would not have been possible without the computing resources provided by [Stability.ai](https://stability.ai).
-Thanks for providing a large amount of GPU resources.
-Furthermore, thanks to [TUNiB](https://tunib.ai) for providing a large-scale Korean dataset for this work.
+This project was made possible thanks to the computing resources from [Stability.ai](https://stability.ai), and thanks to [TUNiB](https://tunib.ai) for providing a large-scale Korean dataset for this work.